 - Having one of the following medical conditions:

 - Taking immunosuppressant drugs after an organ transplant.

 - A diet high in meats and fat.

 Possible signs of adult non-Hodgkin lymphoma include fever, sweating, fatigue, and weight loss.

 These and other symptoms may be caused by adult non-Hodgkin lymphoma.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems: